-This year ten fintech companies from the emerging list will be invited to attend a KPMG International & Matchi Fintech Summit in London on February 10-11th to pitch their ideas to some of the world’s leading financial institutions, venture capital funds and investors.
-They will also receive professional services support from KPMG firms, plus membership and discounted deal-success rates with Matchi, the online fintech match-making platform.
+This year ten fintech companies from the emerging list will be invited to attend a KPMG and Matchi Fintech Summit in London on 10-11 February to pitch their ideas to some of the world’s leading financial institutions, venture capital funds and investors.
+They will also receive professional services support from KPMG, plus membership and discounted deal-success rates with Matchi, the online fintech match-making platform.

 The ten companies will be announced in advance of the Summit.

 The Fintech 100 were selected following extensive global research and analysis based on data relating to five factors:

 - X-factor: degree of product, service and business model innovation (a subjective measure that is applied only with respect to companies appearing on the 50 Emerging Stars list)